-The deposit is recognized at current value, calculated by using a discount rate equal to the interest rate on government bonds that approximates the deposit term at the date of entry into force of the deposit.
-The difference between the face value of the deposit and its present value within the ownership rights is defined as face value difference from the present value of the subordinated deposit.
-The deposit shall be paid at the end of each financial period to the face value at the maturity date, (face value on the date of its maturity).
+The deposit is recognized as liability at current value, calculated by using a discount rate equal to the interest rate on governmental bonds that approximates the deposit term at the date of entry into force of the deposit.
+The difference between the face value of the deposit and its present value within the owner's equity is defined as face value difference from the present value of the subordinated deposit.
+The deposit shall be paid at the end of each financial period to the face value at the maturity date and that charged to the differences as mentioned above to reach, face value on the date of its maturity.